Koredotcom/docs/docs/xo/generative-ai-tools/models-library.md

 The new Kore.ai XO GPT Models module provides fine-tuned large language models optimized for enterprise conversational AI applications.
 These models have been evaluated and fine-tuned to be accurate, safe, and efficient for production deployment.
 Current capabilities include Conversation Summarization, User Query Rephrasing, Vector Generation and Answer Generation.

-!!! note

-    The Kore.ai XO GPT Module is currently available only for English language interactions.
-The respective models are available only in our global deployment (US Cloud – https://bots.kore.ai).